bhrnja/rock-paper-scissors/README.md

 - Add a mechanism to allow the program to "sleep" or wait in-between rounds for the player to see the progress of the game.

-- Move the game from the console to a an interactive webpage.
+- Move the game from the console to an interactive webpage.